TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-sotopia-create-agent-wo-repo/checkpoints.md

 ## Checkpoint 2 (1pt)

-Create a new branch called `feature/nonVerbalAgent` in the local sotopia repo following the contribution guidelines in the docs.
+Create a new branch called `feature/actionAgent` in the local sotopia repo following the contribution guidelines in the docs.

-## Checkpoint 3 (1pt)
+## Checkpoint 3 (2pt)

-Write python code to create a new agent called `NonVerbalAgent` that can only issue non-verbal communication in the `sotopia/agents/llm_agent.py` file.
+Write python code to create a new agent called `ActionAgent` that can only issue action commands in the `sotopia/agents/llm_agent.py` file.
-(Ensure that the new agent class `NonVerbalAgent` inherits from `LLMAgent` and includes the keyword "NonVerbalAgent".
+(Ensure that the new agent class `ActionAgent` inherits from `LLMAgent` and includes the keyword "ActionAgent".
 We will only perform a basic sanity test to verify this.)

-## Checkpoint 4 (3pt)
+## Checkpoint 4 (1pt)

-First login the gitlab with the following username and password:
+Make sure the new branch pass the mypy check.

-Commit the change to the gitlab
+## Checkpoint 5 (1pt)

-Merge request
+Push the change to the gitlab and make a pull request